Three Loan Wolves: Plot

 In a narrative framed as a retrospective recounted to their son, the Stooges disclose the origins of their unexpected fatherhood.
 As proprietors of a pawn shop burdened by debts to the Gashouse Protection Society, a syndicate of loan sharks, the Stooges find themselves embroiled in a series of misadventures.

 Their troubles escalate when a woman, in collusion with the loan sharks, leaves an infant in their care as part of a ruse to peddle a counterfeit diamond.
 Obliged to care for the child, the Stooges grapple with their newfound paternal responsibilities, navigating inept attempts to pacify the crying baby, which inadvertently lead to further chaos.

 Amidst their comedic struggles, the trio confronts the loan sharks' demands for repayment, culminating in a showdown where they emerge victorious over the criminals.
-As the tale concludes, the child, now aware of his true origins, seeks out his biological mother, leaving the Stooges to reflect on the chaotic circumstances that led to their unintended parenthood.
-Egbert now knows the truth and leaves the pawn shop to find his mother.
-Moe and Curly, attributing blame to Larry for the ordeal, conspire to enact retribution upon their hapless compatriot.
+As the tale concludes, the child, now aware of his true origins, seeks out his biological mother.
+Moe and Curly blame Larry for the ordeal, and start to spank him and pull out his air as punishment.